 Mice and rats are some of the key destroyers of items in storage units.
 Therefore, a storage unit not secured from rodent infestation will mean a lot of damaged items in storage.
 Hence, the reason for this article.

-This article will show you the various ways to protect your furniture in the storage facility from mice.
+This article will show you how to protect your furniture in the storage facility from mice.

 Use a Secure Storage Unit

 The more secure your storage containers are, the further you keep mice away.
-Using a very secure storage facility like the storage in Edmonton will ensure that your furniture doesn’t get damaged by mice.
+Using a secure storage facility will ensure that mice don’t damage your furniture.
 The entire facility should be rat-proof.

 If the garage is your makeshift storage unit, you should install mouse-proof garage storage.
 This is because your garage is one of the most likely places in the home you’ll find mice.
 Whether your garage is acting as a temporary or permanent storage unit, take the necessary safety measures to protect the furniture in storage from mice.